xlevine/Wine-Vivino/README.md

 ## Production and Consumption of Wines in France

-- In 2017 in France, there were 46,600 vineyards producing AOP (Appellation d’Origine Contrôlée) wines, which covered 446,588 ha of land.
+- In 2017 in France, there were 46,600 vineyards producing AOP (Appellation d’Origine Contrôlée) wines, which covered 446,588 ha of land (Agrimer 2018).

 - AOP represents ⅔ of all wine produced in France; About 60% of all wines produced in France are consumed there (Agrimer 2018).

-- A french person drinks about 45 liters of wine per year on average today (eq. to about 60 standard size bottles), made of 52% red, 31% rosé, and 17% white (still or sparkling).
-(Vinexpo/IWSR study 2020)
+- A french person drinks about 45 liters of wine per year on average today (eq. to about 60 standard size bottles), made of 52% red, 31% rosé, and 17% (still or sparkling) white (Vinexpo/IWSR 2020).

 - Wine production in 2017 generated over 11,2bn euros, i.e. about 16 % of the total value of french agriculture (Agrimer 2018).